SMARTKT/CommentProbe/README.md

 zlib                      1.2.11               h7f8727e_4
 ```

 Note: We are using tensorflow v1.
-If you are using tensoflow v2, then you need to edit in the codes python LSTM_endtoend_singleLabel.py and embeddingClass.oy by using tf.compat.v1 for the tensorlfow libraries
+If you are using tensoflow v2, then you need to edit in the codes python LSTM_endtoend_singleLabel.py and embeddingClass.py by using tf.compat.v1 for the tensorlfow libraries wherver used

-3.

- Adjust the hyperparameters in the file `CommentProbe/ML_Experiments/Training_OutputsLSTM_endtoend_singleLabel.py` and run it -
+3. Several experiments have been conducted for the LSTM-ANN Architecture, the h5py files for the experiment which produced the optimal results have been  uploaded in the folder 'https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Training_Outputs/MODELS_NEW' for all the folds (5 fold cross validation was done)

+The complete set of features for 20206 comments have been provided in 'https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Training_Outputs/ML_DATASHEETS'

+To train again on the feature sheet with a different set of hyper parameters or just obtain the metrics for the feature sheet by loading the saved models cd into the path CommentProbe/ML_Experiments/Training_Outputs` and run the following

 ```
+Edit the code LSTM_endtoend_singleLabel.py by changing hyper parameters (optional) and run.
+If you do not edit the code, it will run with the already used hyperparameters and again train on the entire feature sheet in your machine

 python LSTM_endtoend_singleLabel.py

+run the below command for only retrieving the metrics

+python LSTM_endtoend_singleLabel.py METRICS

 ```